 The rest of the morning and afternoon will be spent exploring the highlands of Santa Cruz.
-After passing Bellavista we will take the north trail to Media Luna, a volcanic crater that is similar in shape to a crescent moon.
+We will pass by Bellavista and will then take the north trail to Media Luna, a volcanic crater that is similar in shape to a crescent moon.
 Here the scenery changes as we move through disturbed agricultural lands to large expanses of the endemic Miconia plants and then into an area sheltered by the Galápagos fern trees and surrounded by lichens, mosses, bromeliads, and orchids.
 Galapagos Martin often can be spotted in this area.
 Along the walls of the crater Galapagos Petrel nests – this is one of its largest colonies.
 We need to keep our eyes open for the ever-so-timid Galapagos Crake.
 This is also a great habitat for Large Tree Finch, Woodpecker Finch, Vegetarian Finch, and Green Warbler-Finch.

 In the afternoon we will make our way to the Charles Darwin Research Station.
 Here we will have the opportunity to learn about the archipelago’s climate and geography as well as how various factors influenced the evolution of species on the islands.

 After a quick scan for any more finches we will again board the Samba for our first dinner and night.